Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Cat's may have nine lives but when a cat becomes dehydrated the outlook doesn't look too good.
-Prompt treatment is vital to keep the cat hydrated as much as possible and prevent him/her from deteriorating.
-Should you find a dehydrated stray cat show up at your porch or if your cat becomes dehydrated, there are various things you may do, however, the best option would be to have a veterinarian examine the cat and determine what is causing the dehydration in the first place.
+Cats may have nine lives, but when a cat becomes dehydrated, the outlook doesn't look too good.
+Prompt treatment is vital to keep the cat hydrated as much as possible and to prevent him/her from deteriorating.
+Should you find a dehydrated stray cat show up on your porch or if your cat becomes dehydrated, there are various things you may do, however, the best option would be to have a veterinarian examine the cat and determine what is causing the dehydration in the first place.

 A dehydrated cat can be easy to identify.
-First of all, his coat would not look in top shape but rather would have lost its lust and appear rough and neglected.
-If you would pull the cat's skin between the shoulder blades forming a tent, the skin will not snap back into place quickly.
-Rather it will take a few extra seconds or worse remain lifted.
+First of all, his coat would not look in top shape but will be lackluster and appear rough and neglected.
+If the cat's skin between the shoulder blades is pulled (to form a tent), the skin will not snap back into place quickly.
+Rather, it will take a few extra seconds or remain lifted.
 The skin on the cat's back is also a great place to do the test.
-However, this test may not be too accurate especially in obese cats where the fat layers under the skin make it challenging to identify it's level of elasticity.
+However, this test may not be too accurate, especially in obese cats where the fat layers under the skin make it challenging to identify its level of elasticity.

 Capillary refill time may be slow.
 This can be tested by pressing on the gums with a finger.
-The pressed gum will turn whitish and once you release pressure the gum should return quickly pink.
-When the gum remains whitish or takes longer than normal to return to its normal color then the cat is dehydrated.
+The pressed gum will turn whitish; once you release pressure, the gum should return to pink.
+When the gum remains whitish or takes longer than normal to return to its normal color, then the cat is dehydrated.

-A dehydrated cat may also become lethargic, its eye may appear sunken and its heart rate may increase while pulse becomes weak.
-These are the signs of a progressed stage of dehydration, however, a cat can still be dehydrated but at it's initial stages.
+A dehydrated cat may also become lethargic, its eye may appear sunken, and its heart rate may increase while the pulse remains weak.
+These are the signs of a progressive stage of dehydration.

 The level of dehydration will determine if the cat can be treated at home by giving oral fluids or if the cat will need subcutaneous or intravenous fluids given by the vet.
 In severe cases, the cat may not be able to hold the fluids given by mouth or the cat may have gone past the stage where oral fluids would be of any help.
 This is why having a vet visit the cat would be essential.